rhansen/node-sqlite3-wiki/API.md

 Binds parameters, executes the statement and retrieves he first result row.
 The function returns the Statement object to allow for function chaining.
 The parameters are the same as the Statement#run function, with the following differences:

 The signature of the callback is `function(err, row) {}`.
 If the result set is empty, the second parameter is undefined, otherwise it is an object containing the values for the first row.
 Like with `Statement#run`, the statement will not be finalized after executing this function.

+Using this method can leave the database locked, as the database awaits further calls to `Statement#get` to retrieve subsequent rows.
+To inform the database that you are finished retrieving rows, you should either finalize (with `Statement#finalize`) or reset (with `Statement#reset`) the statement.